4 killed when bus plunges onto train tracks in Finland

-COPENHAGEN, Denmark (AP) — At least four people were killed and more than 20 injured Friday when a bus crashed into cars before falling onto railway tracks in central Finland, police said.
+COPENHAGEN, Denmark (AP) — A bus plunged from a bridge onto railway tracks in central Finland Friday, killing four people and injuring more than 20, police said.

-Finnish broadcaster YLE said the bus smashed into the cars stopped at a red light in the city of Kuopio before plunging onto the line.
-Photos showed the white bus on its side with the bridge rail torn.
+The bus smashed into five cars stopped at a red light in the city of Kuopio before going off the edge and falling onto the line, police spokesman Miika Mutanen told The Associated Press.
+Photos showed the white bus on its side on the tracks with the bridge rail broken.

-Police spokesman Miika Mutanen said two people were seriously injured and 20 others were brought to the hospital with minor injuries.
+“We spoke briefly to the bus driver who told us he wanted to brake but they didn’t work and that he tried to avoid” other vehicles, Mutanen said.

+There was no train on the tracks at the time of the accident at around 3 p.m.

 Most Read Nation & World Stories